 Comedy Can Save the Day: Portland Comedian Ian Karmel

-I cannot think of a better week for the Bridgetown Comedy Festival to arrive.
-Portland will welcome heaps of comics of all varieties this weekend, at a time when it feels as though we could all really use a good laugh.
+A black and white photo of a gentleman smirking at the camera I cannot think of a better week for the Bridgetown Comedy Festival to arrive.
+Portland will welcome heaps of comics of all varieties this weekend, at a time when it feels as though we could all use a good laugh.
 Comics are coming in from all over the country, including a few of my personal favorites like Moshe Kasher, Natasha Leggero and Guy Branum, while showcasing some of Portland’s finest.
 One comic who stands out among the city’s comedy scene is Ian Karmel.

 Recently, I heard an interview with Chris Rock where he described his pre-show ritual of just writing the word “energy” with multiple underlines, which I find is a perfect description of Karmel’s comedic style as well.
-His comedy reaches out and grabs your attention through anecdotes about everything from a burger called the Juicy Lucy to cowboy-hat wearing monkeys.
+His comedy grabs your attention through anecdotes about everything from a burger called the Juicy Lucy to cowboy-hat-wearing monkeys.
 His clever writing is infectious and delivers the way solid comedy should, with a feel-good sensation that lasts long after his set is done.

 Tell A Few Jokes